BlessedOrg/swifty-contracts/README.md

 - Thoroughly test all functionalities, especially around deposits, winner selection, and NFT minting.
 - Consider security best practices and potentially get a smart contract audit.

+## UX

+- We create a dedicated UX section here.

 ## Conclusion

 This NFT Lottery Ticket System offers a transparent and fair way to distribute unique NFTs to participants.
 The integration with Gelato VRF ensures trusted randomness.